zachpino/comm-workshop-s18/week06/homework.md

 You have presentations to prepare this week, focus on those.
 But, please add the following features to your parameterized matrix from the exercises this week.

-- A static dataset driving the radius for your circles
+- A static dataset driving the radius of your circles
 - Designed interaction and animations for mouseover, mouseout, and/or click events for your plotted circles

 -----